apache/flink/docs/content/docs/dev/configuration/gradle.md

 Specify a dependency configuration in the dependencies block of your `build.gradle` file.

-For example, you can add the Kafka connector as a dependency like this:
+For example, if you created your project using our Gradle build script or quickstart script, you can add the Kafka connector as a dependency like this:

 **build.gradle**